Ricardosgeral/relier/README.md

 The hardware components required to make the *relier* acquisition system are indicated.
 Instructions about the way those pieces are connected are also presented.
 Just for reference, some links and prices of the components are also presented.

-So, the *Hardware* is composed by these three main parts:
+The *Hardware* is composed by these three main parts:
 1. ***Server*** and its peripherals,
 2. ***Acquisition system box***, linking the server and the sensors, and
 3. ***Sensors*** (4 with analog output and 3 with digital outputs).